Darxo/Hardened/README.md

 - **Dodge** now grants 5% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
 - **Double Strike** now works with ranged attacks and the damage bonus is no longer lost when you swap weapons
 - **Duelist** is completely reworked.
 It now only works for one-handed weapons.
 It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies
 - **Dynamic Duo** no longer grants Melee Skill or Melee Defense.
-It no longer reduces hitchance and damage when attacking your partner
+It no longer reduces hitchance and damage when attacking your partner.
+It now grants +20 Resolve and +20 Initaitive, while the only adjacent allies next to your and your partner are each other
 - **En Garde** is completely reworked.
 It now grants +10 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla), and it recovers 1 Action Point whenever an opponent misses a melee attack against you
 - **Entrenched** has been completely reworked.
 It now grants +5 Resolve per adjacent ally, +5 Ranged Defense per adjacent obstacle and 15% more Ranged Skill if at least 3 adjacent tiles are allies or obstacles
 - **Exploit Opening** is completely reworked.
 It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
 Bonus is reset upon landing a hit (just like Fast Adaptation)